E-APR: Mapping the Effectiveness of Automated Program Repair: Experimental Design

-We extract the code features presented in section \ref{sec:method:features} as follows.
-For each buggy program considered in this experiment (Section \ref{sec:bug_benchmark}) we first create a vector where each dimension corresponds to a particular feature.
-Moreover, we add to that vector an additional dimension per each APRT considered in this experiment.
-The values of such latter dimensions are `1' if the corresponding APRT produced a patch and a `0' otherwise.
-Table \ref{tab:dataset} shows as example of the features extracted from 4 buggy programs.
+For each buggy program, we first create a vector where each dimension corresponds to a particular feature.
+We add to that vector an additional dimension per each APRT considered in this experiment: its value is `1' if the corresponding APRT produced a plausible patch and a `0' otherwise.
+Table \ref{tab:dataset} shows an example of the features extracted from 4 buggy programs.
 Each row has the values of the features extracted for a program, and it is a vector of features.
 From the second to the fifth column, it shows the values corresponding to 4 object-oriented features (wmc, dit, npc and cbo).
 The last two columns indicate whether the buggy program could be repaired by two approaches (Kali and Arja).
-Since Object-oriented and Java-Specific method features are calculated at the class-level and the \pef{} are calculated at the statement-level, we compute the average value of each feature over all classes (or statements, resp.) to get the final values of the features that characterise the buggy program.